NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission-webin.md

 First we will do a validation (-validate option) to the test server (-test option), using `data` folder as both input and output directory.
 * Copy or type the command below, and replace the `Webin-XXX` and `myPassword` with your own webin username and password, respectively:

-  > java -jar prg\webin-cli-3.4.0.jar -context reads -userName Webin-XXXXX -password myPassword -manifest A_Wt_manifest.txt -outputDir data -inputDir data -validate -test
+  > Windows: `java -jar prg\webin-cli-3.4.0.jar -context reads -userName Webin-XXXXX -password myPassword -manifest A_Wt_manifest.txt -outputDir data -inputDir data -validate -test`
+  >
+  > Mac: `java -jar prg/webin-cli-3.4.0.jar -context reads -userName Webin-XXXXX -password myPassword -manifest A_Wt_manifest.txt -outputDir data -inputDir data -validate -test`

 * Press <kbd>Enter</kbd>
 * If the validation is successful the last output row will read: